Eukaryot/sonic3air/README.md

 * Hqx upscaler shader code & data files - in "Oxygen/oxygenengine/data/shader" and once more in "Oxygen/sonic3air/data/shader"

-## How to build
+## Contributors

-For information on how to build for different platforms, find the readme files in the respective subdirectories of "Oxygen/sonic3air/build":
+Thanks to all contributors!

+Source code contributions by:
+* Sappharad
+* Heyjoeway
+* Carjem Generations
+* Ultracoolguy

+Remastered soundtrack by:
+* G Spindash

+Game scripts & other contributions by:
+* Vinegar
+* Thorn
+* Legobouwer
+* GFX32
-* Windows: "_vstudio"
+* Dynamic Lemons
-* Mac:     "_xcode"
+* HazelSpooder
-* Linux:   "_cmake"
+* iCloudius
-* Android: "_android"
+* D.A.
+Garden
-* Web:     "_emscripten"
+* Alieneer
-* Switch:  "_make"
+* 3Pills

 ## Want to contribute?